-I’ve already talked about Morals, Motives and Positive Traits, these things still stand, and are really key to creating a truly scary villain.
-A while back I asked you who your favourite villains were and you listed loads, and some particularly scary ones too:
+I’ve already talked through 6 Simple Steps to Superbad Villains and morals, motives and positive traits for your villains.
+These things still stand and are really key to creating a truly scary villain.
+A while back I asked you who your favorite villains were and you listed loads, and some particularly scary ones too:

-Lee Harvey Oswald, Vergil from DmC: Devil May Cry, Bellatrix LeStrange, Professor Umbridge, Annie Wilkes, Norman Bates from Psych, Cruella de Vil, Queen Jadis, the Witch from the Chronicles of Narnia, Sauron from Lord of the Rings, Child Snatcher from Chitty Chitty Bang Bang, Professor Moriarty from Sherlock Holmes, Nurse Ratched, Jack Torrance (The Shining).
+Lee Harvey Oswald, Vergil from DmC: Devil May Cry, Bellatrix Lestrange, Professor Umbridge, Annie Wilkes, Norman Bates from Psych, Cruella de Vil, Queen Jadis, the Witch from the Chronicles of Narnia, Sauron from Lord of the Rings, Child Snatcher from Chitty Chitty Bang Bang, Professor Moriarty from Sherlock Holmes, Nurse Ratched, Jack Torrance (The Shining).